embengineering/contoso-taghelpers/README.md

   </span>
 </div>
 ```
-Note that this helper will try to resolve common data types such as: decimal, int, string, date; including their nullable equivalent.
-Also, note that it will add a label, data validation attributes and span element.
+Note that this helper will try to resolve common data types such as: decimal, int, string, date, including their nullable equivalent.
+Also, note that it will add a label, data validation attributes and validation span element.

-Select fields work the same way but technically require more complexity to resolve the source based on a C# attribute in the propery, for example:
+`<select>` fields work the same way but require more technical complexity to resolve the source based on a C# attribute in the propery, for example:
 ```
 [SelectList(typeof(DepartmentSelectListOptionsProvider))]
 public Department Department { get; set; }